What does a Data Engineer do every day? How is it different from Software Engineering?

 Improve testing and acceptation environments (UAT)

-As in Software Engineering, we want to automate our tests as much as possible, but also have the developments validated by the requester(s).
+As in Software Engineering, we wanted to automate our tests as much as possible, but also have the developments validated by the requester(s).
+For this, we needed isolated environments.

 Migrate queries for logs ingestion

-This is a one-time project I’ve worked on.
-We transitioned from Splunk to Azure Data Explorer to ingest logs continuously from some machines.
+This is a one-time project I worked on.
+We transitioned from Splunk to Azure Data Explorer to ingest logs continuously from connected machines.
 I translated queries from Splunk QL to KQL (Kusto), added them to a Delta-Kusto project, updated configurations in our data pipeline, created a new connector, updated the configurations and references in our staging and warehouse projects.
 This project lasted about 6 months (half-time).

 Adding of-the-shelf linters but also developing custom linters, for example to check if Data Engineers wrote their test files for all tables.